 Except the obvious question what nudging really is, the most common enquiry was of course if the nudges really work.
 They seem so simple, so could they really affect behaviour; especially more than once, when you have learned what they want you to do?
 And in MeBeSafe’s case, it really seems like they can.
 The nudges have been tried with really promising results so far, and will be evaluated further for even longer periods of time in the real world.

 In the midst of all this lies another soft measure; namely coaching.
 MeBeSafe is developing a novel way of coaching truck drivers.
 This coaching is based on an app for truckers.
 Driver apps providing statistics of course exist in vast quantities, and many of their developers were actually visiting the MeBeSafe booth to see this particular app in action.
 And none of the others used total data integrity; not sharing the stats with a boss; or letting colleagues coach each others’ as equals, as MeBeSafe is doing.
-It is not surprising that a lot of proposals for future collaborations were made.
+It is not surprising that many conversations about future connections were held around the booth.

 Several hundred people had already spoken to MeBeSafe, and a last rush was made on the final day when Anna-Lena Köhler made an official presentation in one of the Conference Seminars.
 MeBeSafe was no longer an unknown name seated in the outer rim of the conference halls.
 People were seen reading MeBeSafe newsletters all over the place, and nudging was discussed both here and there.
 Delighted with the enormous outreach, the researchers packed their bags and ventured home; safe in the knowledge that nudging and novel coaching will have secured a bright future in the field of traffic safety.